-Acupuncture is the practice of penetrating the skin with thin, solid, metallic needles
+Acupuncture is the practice of putting thin needles into the skin on certain parts

-which are then activated through gentle and specific movements of the practitioner's
+of the body.
+These are then activated by gentle and specific movements of the provider's

-Acupuncture is part of the ancient practice of Traditional Chinese medicine.
-Traditional
+Acupuncture is part of the ancient practice of Traditional Chinese medicine (TCM).

-Chinese medicine practitioners believe the human body has more than 2,000 acupuncture points connected by pathways or meridians.
-These pathways create an energy flow (Qi,
+TCM providers believe the human body has more than 2,000 acupuncture points.
+The points

+are linked by pathways called meridians.
+Meridians create an energy flow called Qi

-pronounced "chee") through the body that is responsible for overall health.
-Disruption
+(pronounced "chee") all over the body.
+Qi is responsible for overall health.
+Disrupting

-of the energy flow can cause disease.
-By applying acupuncture to certain points, it
+the energy flow can cause disease.
+Using acupuncture on certain points is believed

 Acupuncture is not for everyone.
-If you choose to see an acupuncturist, discuss it
+If you choose to see an acupuncturist, talk with

 What does acupuncture feel like?

 Acupuncture is done using hair-thin needles.
-Most people report feeling minimal pain
+Most people report feeling little pain

-as the needle is inserted.
-The needle is inserted to a point that produces a sensation
+as the needle is put into certain points.
+Needles are only inserted to a point that

-of pressure or ache.
-Needles may be heated during the treatment or mild electric current may be applied to them.
-Some people report acupuncture makes them feel energized.
+gives a feeling of pressure or ache.
+Needles may be heated during the treatment.
+Mild

+electric current may also be applied to the needles.
+Some people say acupuncture makes

-Instead of needles, other forms of stimulation are sometimes used over the acupuncture
+Sometimes other forms of stimulation are used over the acupuncture points instead

 How does acupuncture affect the body?

 Acupuncture points are believed to stimulate the central nervous system.
-This, in

-turn, releases
+This releases

 chemicals into the muscles, spinal cord, and brain.
 These biochemical changes may

-stimulate the body's natural healing abilities and promote physical and
+stimulate the body's natural healing abilities.
+They may promote physical and emotional